nataliepina/nataliepina/README.md

-# Hi, I’m Natalie! :cherry-blossom:
+# Hi, I’m Natalie! :cherry_blossom:
 I’m a UI Engineer who is passionate about painting the web, accessiblity, and building community.

 :coffee:  UI Engineer - Experian Health